Analysis: Weakened Merkel has her work cut out to make coalition last

 Merkel also wants to serve a full, fourth term, rather than yield before her time is up.

-Asked last month if she saw Kramp-Karrenbauer as a possible successor, Merkel dodged the question, replying:“We have our hands full managing the business of the day.”
+Asked last month if she saw Kramp-Karrenbauer as a possible successor, Merkel dodged the question, replying: “We have our hands full managing the business of the day.”

 Editing by Keith Weir